-As Apple surpasses oil group Exxon to become the world’s most valuable company by market capitalisation, one has to ask the question; how did they manage to build such a strong and effective brand?
+As Apple became the first $1 trillion public U.S. company, one has to ask the question; how did Apple’s brand position help build such a strong and effective brand?

 A Lifestyle Brand

 Apple has been able to build a lifestyle-brand by making Apple mean “Creative” in the sub-conscious minds’ of consumers.
 No-one will claim you’ll become more ‘creative’ by using Apple products, but you will belong to the ‘creative-class’.
 So why do people find ‘creative’ so appealing?
 Why do people want to be seen as creative and identify with creative people?